Jul 11, 2020

 Required Mathematics Courses: 18 hours

-If a student is pursuing a Mathematics Minor and Mathematics Major , the 18 credits of Mathematics required for this major will be considered, upon successful completion, as “competency met” for the physics research major and may be used towards the Mathematics Minor or Mathematics Major.
+If a student is pursuing a Mathematics Minor or Mathematics Major , the 18 credits of Mathematics required for this major will be considered, upon successful completion, as “competency met” for the physics research major and may be used towards the Mathematics Minor or Mathematics Major.
 Credit is only earned once and only applies to graduation requirements once.

 This major does not require a minor.